ermongroup/a-nice-mc/README.md

 ## Running the Experiments
 The code depends on tensorflow >= 1.0, numpy, scipy, matplotlib.
-It has been tested on Python 2.7.
+It has been tested on both Python 2 and Python 3.

 The Effective Sample Size metric for evaluating MCMC algorithms will appear on screen, and is stored in `logs/[experiment_name]/ess.csv`.